anncam/Transformers/README.md

 ## Solution

 **Vision Transformers function like transformers do on language processing tasks.
-ViT's just use self attention to aggregate info instead of using convolution like NNs.**
+ViT's just use self attention to aggregate information instead of using convolution like CNNs.**

 ![image](https://user-images.githubusercontent.com/64801054/197888096-7dd5e6be-e87c-49a6-80e6-1dd071271f56.png)
 Dosovitskiy et al. 2020